 Guitar Modal Scales and how they overlap.

-Pentatonic Minor Over Parent Key
+Pentatonic Minor Scales Over Parent Key

 Before we get started, let’s pick a parent key (Major Scale) from which to start.
 For this lesson we’re going to use the key of F Major (D minor).